AmaDeuSZodiacXz/PMU-B-personal-AI/README.md

 # PMU-B-personal-AI
-This is my introdcution video https://youtu.be/ezCWO4rzniY
+This is my introdcuce myself video https://youtu.be/ezCWO4rzniY